 Also, a 25 –hour’s calendar year project must be completed in 10th, 11th, and 12th Grades for a total of 75 hours.
 This project includes community service, volunteer work, career exploration, and cultural exchange programs.

 B. The student must achieve a minimum cumulative average of 70 % for 9th, 10th, 11th, and 12th grades to obtain the school recommendation for university.

 C. All 12th-grade students must have taken one standardized achievement test (ACT or SAT).
 The results must be sent to OLGIS before the end of January of their 12th-grade year.

 D. Academic honesty is expected of all OLGIS students.

 E. Students must live with at least one parent or guardian in order to attend classes at OLGIS.

-G. Grade 12 students are encouraged to apply to a maximum of three universities.
-Any student wishing to apply to more than three universities will be charged $15 for each additional application.
+F. Grade 12 students are encouraged to apply to a maximum of three universities.